 Below: Mould , mildew and specifically stachybotrys growth in damp property can have the most severe effect on individuals with an underlying respiratory condition.

-Infants and the elderly are also at great risk remaining in a damp environment.
+The NHS has further emphasised that Infants and the elderly are also at great risk remaining in a damp environment.

 Below: Completed works.
 The bay has been tanked, the exterior requirements finished.
 The tenants remained in the property throughout the duration of works.
 All dust, noise and inconvenience was kept to a minimum.